PandaWhoCodes/chutya_rating/README.md

 I need your help in creating a dataset, all I need are a few names of people who you think **"SHAKAL SEY CHUTYA LAGTAE HAI"**

+^^ Old
+\
+Create your own dataset of humans and place then in `pics` folder labelled 1 -  n.jpg

 ### ML bit
 Now this is where the things get interestin.
 We will be using scikit-learn for this.